Apprenticeships & Certificate Programs

 Pro Trades Pay Well

-Apprenticeship program for 18 years olds with a high school diploma.
-Offering: Welding, Pipefitting, HVAC and Plumbing.
-See this flyer for more information.
+Apprenticeship program for 18-year-olds with a high school diploma.
+Offering: Welding, Pipe fitting, HVAC and Plumbing.

 Website: protradespaywell.com/